isomerpages/moe-kentridgesec/_about-krss/Departments/Student Development Team.md

 ##### **Experiential Learning Opportunities**

 1.  **Experiential Week**<br>Experiential Week with its identified focus for every level provides every student with the opportunity to acquire leadership skills.
 During the E-week level camps, students put what they have learnt into practice.
 Teachers share their observations, conduct debriefs and provide feedback to their students.

-2.  **NYAA Programme**<br>The NYAA Programme Bronze Award is offered to all Sec 2 students while Sec 3 students are given the opportunity to sign up for the Silver Award.
-The programme equips Kent Ridgeans with the knowledge and skills to develop personal effectiveness and peer leadership through various school-organised activities.
-Through their participation in the programme, Kent Ridgeans develop personal qualities of self-reliance, perseverance and responsibility to self, society and the nation.

 3.  **School Operations, Events and Celebrations**<br>Student Leaders are given experiential learning opportunities to develop their leadership potential by planning and managing school celebrations with their respective leadership group teachers’ in-charge.